benganor/Kolus/README.md

 # Kolus
-A matlab-based data acquisition software for recording signals and stimulating while visualizing ultrasonic vocalizations
+A data acquisition software for recording signals and stimulating while visualizing ultrasonic vocalizations